Muaaz Tarabichi: Career

+Professor Tarabichi is widely recognized as the father of endoscopic ear surgery and he spent much of his life advocating for this technique and teaching it by conducting courses around the globe.

+He is founder of the Tarabichi ENT Clinic Tarabichi ENT Clinic, which provides specialized care in the management of ear, nose, and sinus disorders.

 Tarabichi has published many articles and was the editor of two North American otolaryngological clinics on EES.
-He continuously travelled and lectured around the world on Endoscopic Ear Surgery and Transtympanic Eustachian.
+He travelled and lectured around the world on Endoscopic Ear Surgery and Transtympanic Eustachian.